You’ve probably heard about it on a website or on a social media platform. You keep seeing people say that you must embrace the divine feminine.

 The discussions around energy are fascinating.
 But what does all that have to do with spirituality and the divine feminine?

-If everything is energy, and, as most scientist in the quantum field will tell us, thought precedes form, then consciousness had to have existed before humans did.
+If everything is energy, and, as most scientists in the quantum field will tell us, thought precedes form, then consciousness had to have existed before humans did.

 A consciousness exists that “thought” all matter into existence.